larntz/lemmy-directory/content/community/lemmy.world/half_life.md

 ---
 title: "Half-Life"
 name: "half_life"
-description: "A community about Half-Life mods, fan games, memes, theories, analysis, etc.**Rules:**- NSFW content must be marked as such- Do not link to malware or any malicious content- No porn/sexually explicit content- Be respectful, with the exception of me (WheatleyInc) and any others who are okay with it,"
+description: "A community about Half-Life mods, fan games, memes, theories, analysis, etc.**Rules:**- NSFW content must be marked as such- Do not link to malware, NSFW content, or any other form of malicious content- No porn/sexually explicit content- Bots must follow the same rules as everyone else- Be respectful, you can make fun of [me](https://lemmy.world/u/WheatleyInc) if you want to.No [!portal@lemmy.world](https://lemmy.world/c/portal) did not copy the rules from this sublemmy, what gives you that idea?"
 type: community
-date: "2023-06-24 01:15:40"
+date: "2023-06-28 15:20:38"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/half_life"
 host: lemmy.world
-lastmod: "2023-06-24 01:05:46"
+lastmod: "2023-06-24 21:00:52"
 published: "2023-06-24 00:33:25"
-subscribers: 2
+subscribers: 33
-posts: 1
+posts: 7
-comments: 0
+comments: 8
-weight: 1
+weight: 7
 dau: 1
-wau: 1
+wau: 6
-mau: 1
+mau: 6
 instances:
 - "lemmy_world"
 tags: